minayousseif/OnePlusRooting/README.md

 # OnePlusRooting
-flash a recovery onto your oneplus device using TWRP.
+root and flash a recovery onto your oneplus device using TWRP.

 *sources
 http://twrp.me/devices/oneplusone.html